swaptacular/swpt_accounts/protocol.rst

 .. [#] Server implementations MAY disallow incoming transfer for "scheduled for deletion" accounts.

-.. [#] How long is this time depends on how far in the past a `ConfigureAccount`_ message should be in order to be considered too old.
+.. [#] How long this time should be depends on how far in the past a `ConfigureAccount`_ message should be in order to be considered old.

 .. [#] Very old messages may "resurrect" accounts that have been removed from the database for good.